best-doctor/flake8-class-attributes-order/README.md

     def fetch_info_from_crm(self):
         pass

-    LOGIN_FIELD = 'email'  # wtf? this should on top of class definition!
+    LOGIN_FIELD = 'email'  # wtf? this should be on top of class definition!

 class UserNode: